Skip to content

 What can I expect in a Virgin Australia domestic lounge?

-All of Virgin Australia’s lounges offer buffet food, soft drinks and premium alcoholic drinks.
-Spirits are not advertised but might be available in some lounges.
+All of Virgin Australia’s lounges offer buffet food, soft drinks and alcoholic drinks.
+Spirits are not usually available but sometimes pop up on occasion.
 In-house barista-made coffee is available for that caffeine fix, particularly before the morning bank of flights.

-Outside of food and drink, you’ll get access to power to charge your devices, seating (unless it is really busy) and, hopefully, quieter and more restful space to hang out in before you flight and do some work, make some calls, or whatever you prefer.
+Outside of food and drink, you’ll get access to power to charge your devices, seating (unless it’s really busy), and, hopefully, a quieter and more restful space to hang out in before your flight and do some work, make some calls, or whatever you prefer.

 Virgin Lounge Coffee